UBCFinder/UBCFinder/README.md

 You can extract undesired behavior comments by directly invoking the method detect('your comment here')

-2、Market Policy

-We collect the policies of Google Play and 8 Chinese thrid-party markets, as shown in market_policy.pdf.
+2、Market_policy.pdf contains the market policies we collected from Google Play and 8 Chinese thrid-party markets.

-3、Result File.

-(1)malware.xlsx: comments considering undesired behaviors in malware samples.

-(2)benign&gray_chi.xlsx: comments considering undesired behaviors in Chinese benign apps.

-(3)benign&gray_eng.xlsx: comments considering undesired behaviors in Google Play benign apps.
+3、The file "labelled comments.xlsx" contains UBComments tagged by manual inspection.

+4、The identified UBComments are shown in "malware.xlsx"、"benign&gray_chi.xlsx" and "benign&gray_eng.xlsx".

 column1: package name;